 Construction of the castle at Denbigh began in 1282, after the occupation of North Wales by the English king Edward I. The stronghold probably stood on the site of an earlier Welsh building, called in the sources Dinbych.
-The king created a new lordship in Denbigh and gave this land to Henry de Lacy, Earl of Lincoln.
+It was created little earlier, in 1277, on the initiative of Dafydd ap Gruffudd, brother of Llywelyn ap Gruffudd, the last prince of independent part of Wales.
+Dafydd initially sided with the English against his brother who deprived him of his lands, but in 1282 he rebelled against Edward I, starting the Second War of Welsh Independence.
+After the capture of Dinbych, the king established the seat of new lordship in the renamed Denbigh and granted these lands to Henry de Lacy, Earl of Lincoln.
 The one with the help of James of Saint George, the main architect and master of the masonry of king Edward, began building a new castle.

 The construction work on the castle was not completed before 1294, when the Welsh rebellion led by Madog ap Llywelyn broke out.
 The castle was occupied by the Welsh forces and recaptured only towards the end of the year.
 The construction was resumed, although the work was prolonged, probably due to the death of Henry’s eldest son in the castle accident.
 Henry de Lacy died in 1311 without leaving a male descendant, which meant that the property passed on to his daughter Alice, and then through marriage to Thomas, Earl of Lancaster.
 The new lord of the castle was executed in 1322 for treason by Edward II, in revenge for his participation in the fall of the king’s favorite, Piers Gaveston.
 Denbigh was taken over by the Crown and awarded to the new favorite of the king, Hugh Despenser.
 Edward’s regime was overthrown in 1326 by Roger Mortimer and queen Isabel.
 Mortimer took control of Denbigh, although he was also overthrown in 1330 by Edward III.
 From then on, the castle was in the possession of William Montagu, Earl of Salisbury, who was one of the key supporters of the new king.
 During this period, further works on the extension of the castle and town walls continued.
 In the end, however, Edward III reconciled with the Mortimer family, and Denbigh was restored to them in 1355.

 In the year 1400, Owain Glyndŵr’s rebellion against English rule broke out.
-As Edmund Mortimer was only eight years old, king Henry IV appointed Henry Percy as commander of Denbigh.
-Despite the isolation, the town and the castle remained in royal hands until the end of the rebellion in 1407.
-Edmund continued to maintain the castle until childless death in 1425, when ownership changed to Richard, Duke of York.
+As Edmund Mortimer was only eight years old, king Henry IV appointed Henry Percy Hotspur as commander of Denbigh.
+Despite the isolation, the town and the castle remained in royal hands for the next two and a half years.
+In 1403 Hotspur began to conspire with the Glyndŵr, so it was a strong blow to Welsh rebels when he was defeated and killed in the Battle of Shrewsbury the same year.
+There is no information about the castle in the later years of the uprising, but most likely it was not captured and remained in the hands of the Mortimers.
+The rebellion was suppressed in 1407 and Edmund continued to maintain Denbigh until childless death in 1425, when ownership changed to Richard, Duke of York.

 During the Tudor times the castle was largely neglected, the new dynasty reluctantly spent money on the fortification of dubious importance.
+It was not completely abandoned only because in 1536 Denbigh was made the shire center, and thus the castle had a court, prison and judges’ lodging.
 To save funds, Elizabeth I rented the castle to her favorite Robert Dudley, later Earl of Leicester.
 He made minor repairs to the castle and built a new church in the town.

 In 1659, Sir George Booth initiated the uprising of the Royalists and Presbyterians against the government.
 A group of royalist soldiers captured Denbigh Castle and took the garrison to captivity.
 A few weeks after the defeat of Booth in the Battle of Winnington Bridge, the rebels surrendered and the government regained the castle.
 General George Monck then ordered that it should be slighted and could not serve military purposes.
 Over the next century, the castle fell into a more and more ruin, stripped to obtain a free building materials.
 The first security and repair works were taken at the end of the 19th century.

-The castle survived in the form of a legible ruin.
-Its most characteristic element is the northern gate complex, partly preserved also the Great Kitchen Tower, the White Chamber Tower and the Treasure House Tower, along with a defensive wall on a large part of the perimeter.
+The castle has survived in the form of a legible ruin.
+Its most characteristic element is the northern gate complex, that is the magnificent Great Gate, the most developed gatehouse of the Anglo-Norman architecture of Edward I. Also the Great Kitchen Tower, the White Chamber Tower and the Treasure House Tower, along with a defensive wall on a large part of the perimeter have partly preserved.
 The relics of the Green Chamber’s building stand out in the inner ward.
 The castle is under the care of the governmental Cadw agenda, which makes it available to visitors.

 Kenyon J., The medieval castles of Wales, Cardiff 2010.